jazzband/django-redshift-backend/CONTRIBUTING.rst

    :target: https://jazzband.co/
    :alt: Jazzband

-This is (will become) a Jazzband_ project.
+This is a Jazzband_ project.
 By contributing you agree to abide by the `Contributor Code of Conduct`_ and follow the guidelines_.

 .. _Jazzband: https://jazzband.co/
 .. _Contributor Code of Conduct: https://jazzband.co/about/conduct